Reads the contents of an external text or binary file and attaches it to a feature as the value of an attribute.

 The point cloud is routed into an AttributeFileReader.

-In the parameters dialog, we keep the default Destination Attribute name _file_contents, and select the StadiumOrthoLowRes.tif file.
+In the parameters dialog, we keep the default File Contents attribute name as_file_contents, and select the StadiumOrthoLowRes.tif file.

 Source File Character Encoding is set to Binary (fme-binary), which will store the GeoTIFF as a Blob.